awslabs/aws-ai-solution-kit/docs/en/cost.md

 You will be responsible for the cost of using each of the AWS services when running the solution.
-As of December 2022, the main factors affecting the solution cost include:
+As of this revision, the main factors affecting the solution cost include:

 - Amazon API Gateway calls
 - Amazon API Gateway data output